raimohanska/rump/README.md

 Rump
 ====

-Rump is a rendez-vous server for mobile clients, inspired by Bump.
-Rump matches meeting request by grouping incoming requests within 3 seconds.
+Rump is a location-based rendez-vous server for mobile clients, inspired by Bump.
+Rump matches meeting request by grouping incoming requests within 3 seconds in 1000 meter distance.

-Location and URL based grouping is on the way...

 Installation
 ============